Simon Zebo

-Simon Zebo (born 16 March 1990) is an Irish rugby union player for United Rugby Championship and Champions Cup side Munster.
-He is equally adept as a wing or fullback, having played in both positions often for Ireland, Munster and Racing 92.
+Simon Zebo (born 16 March 1990) is an Irish former rugby union player who played as a wing or fullback for clubs Munster and Racing 92 and for Ireland and the British and Irish Lions.

 Early life

 Born in Cork, Zebo attended Beaumont Boys School and Presentation Brothers College, Cork.
 In his youth he also played hurling for Blackrock GAA and association football for Avondale United.

 Munster

 2010–2013

 Zebo made his Munster debut against Connacht on 18 April 2010 and scored his first try for Munster against Scarlets in April 2011.
 He made his Heineken Cup debut for Munster against Scarlets on 10 December 2011.
-Zebo opened his Heineken Cup scoring account with a hat-trick against Northampton Saints on 21 January 2012, during a Man-of-the-Match performance in the Round 6 fixture.
+Zebo opened his Heineken Cup scoring account with a hat-trick against Northampton Saints on 21 January 2012, during a Man-of-the-Match performance in the round 6 fixture.

 In January 2013, Zebo agreed a three-year contract with Munster.
 He became the first ever player to score two Heineken Cup hat-tricks within a year, scoring three of Munster's five tries in the home match against Racing 92 on 20 January 2013, again being awarded the Man-of-the-Match.
 He made his return from the foot injury sustained in Ireland's 2013 Six Nations in Munster's 18–12 Heineken Cup quarter-final victory against Harlequins on 7 April 2013.
 He also started the 16–10 semi-final defeat to Clermont Auvergne on 27 April 2013.
 Zebo was named Munster Young Player of the Year for the 2012–13 season on 12 May 2013.
 He was also nominated for Munster Player of the Year.

 Zebo suffered a foot injury during Munster's opening 2013–14 Heineken Cup fixture against Edinburgh on 12 October 2013, ruling him out for 10 weeks.